nickc1/nickc1.github.io/skCCM.md

 Ideally you want to find the best embedding dimension for a specific time series.
 A good rule of thumb is to use an embedding dimension of three as your first shot.
 After the initial analysis, you can tweak this hyperparameter until you achieve the best prediction skill.

 Alternatively, you can use a [false near neighbor][fnn] test when the reconstructed attractor is fully "unfolded".
-This functionality is not in skCCM currently, but will be added in the future.
+This functionality is not in skccm currently, but will be added in the future.

 ***
 ![embedding gif](/assets/ccm/embedding.gif){: .center-image }